Associate Degree of Business

-Graduates of the Associate Degree of Business are guaranteed entry into linked degree programs as follows: Bachelor of Business, Bachelor of Business Administration, Bachelor of Business in Convention and Event Management, Bachelor of Business in Tourism and Hospitality Management, Bachelor of Information Technology.
+Graduates of the Associate Degree of Business are guaranteed entry into linked degree programs as follows: Bachelor of Business, Bachelor of Digital Business, Bachelor of Business in Tourism and Hospitality Management, Bachelor of Information Technology.

 Graduates may receive up to 16 units of credit towards their undergraduate degree (depends on course and units studied).

 Graduates may find work in para-professional roles in a range of settings in the private and public business sectors across a range of industries and in fields such as general business, marketing, management, retail, tourism and other business services.

 Graduates who proceed to one of the pathway Bachelor degrees will gain further specialised knowledge and skills and be suited to a range of careers within the industry based on their study discipline and areas of focus.

 The course covers a broad range of business topics such as business language and organisational communication through to accounting, marketing principles, statistics, technology for business, ethics and sustainability.
 Students can also select to focus on an area of their interest for part of the course including accounting, finance, human resource management, international business, information systems, marketing, or digital marketing.